NushaMBZ/aide-memoire/EEI4362/N DS S-03.md

 # Design Patterns
-Design patterns are <mark style="background: #ABF7F7A6;">reusable and proven solutions to commonly occurring design problems</mark> in software development.
+Design patterns are <mark style="background: #ABF7F7A6;">reusable  to commonly occurring design problems</mark> in software development.

+## Advantages
+Here are some of the key benefits.

+1. **Reusability:** Design patterns provide reusable solutions to common problems in software design.

+2. **Maintainability:** Design patterns promote clean and organized code structures.

+3. **Scalability:** Design patterns help create flexible and extensible code.

+4. **Abstraction:** Patterns abstract common design principles into well-defined templates.

+5. **Communication:** Design patterns provide a common vocabulary for developers to discuss and communicate design decisions.

+6. **Testability:** Code structured using design patterns often leads to more testable software.

+7. **Performance Optimization:** Some design patterns, such as the Singleton pattern, can help optimize performance by ensuring that specific objects are instantiated only once.

 ## Elements of Design Patterns
 1. **Pattern Name**: A descriptive name that represents the <mark style="background: #FFF3A3A6;">essence of the pattern.</mark>